 The Membership Committee is responsible for managing memberships, assuring quality offering of benefits to members, and recruiting new members.
 Some of this work is done in partnership with the Communications & Marketing Committee.

-The Communications & Marketing Committee is responsible for the branding, marketing, and external communications of CRA.
+The Communications & Promotions Committee is responsible for the branding, promotion, marketing, and external communications of CRA.
 The committee assures that our messaging is consistent through all our internal and external communications.
 Social media or basic graphic design experience is beneficial but not required.

 The Finance Committee is responsible for overseeing budgets, income, and expenses.
 They assures CRA is on track to meet our annual financial goals.
 Financial/accounting acumen is a plus but not required.
 The Finance committee meeting once a quarter and committee members may be tasked with projects in-between meetings.

 The Training & Education Committee is responsible for scheduling, coordinating, hosting, and promoting webinars throughout the year—usually 5-6 each year—as well as any other educational opportunities.